What is Trade Finance

 In this post, we are going to write about the Trade finance domain.
 This will get you started with the basics and key products of trade finance.

-Trade Finance is all about Finance for Trade deals that occur between the Importer and exporter.
-Trade Finance facilitates the purchasing power of Importers and mitigates risk for Exporters.
-It acts as a backbone for buyers and sellers, whether its Local or International markets.
+What is Trade Finance?
+Trade Finance is all about the financial mechanisms that support trade deals between importers and exporters.
+It facilitates the purchasing power of importers and mitigates risks for exporters.
+Trade Finance acts as a backbone for buyers and sellers, whether in local or international markets.

 The Trade Finance providers are Finance houses, Banks, Suppliers, Buyers, Syndicates, Non-Banking Finance Co-operation {NBFC}, etc. Amongst all these, the Banks play a pivotal role by providing finance to buyers and sellers.
 They offer various products and services that support buyers in getting their products and services delivered and sellers to get paid for their products/services.
 As stated above, The Banks offer numerous financing facilities to importers and Exporters.